Mucilage

 Mucilage is a thick gluey substance produced by nearly all plants and some microorganisms.
-These microorganisms include protists which use it for their locomotion, with the direction of their movement always opposite to that of the secretion of mucilage.
+The eukaryotic microorganisms protists use it for their locomotion, with the direction of their movement always opposite to that of the secretion of mucilage.
 It is a polar glycoprotein and an exopolysaccharide.
 Mucilage in plants plays a role in the storage of water and food, seed germination, and thickening membranes.
 Cacti (and other succulents) and flax seeds are especially rich sources of mucilage.

 Occurrence

 Exopolysaccharides are the most stabilising factor for microaggregates and are widely distributed in soils.
 Therefore, exopolysaccharide-producing "soil algae" play a vital role in the ecology of the world's soils.
 The substance covers the outside of, for example, unicellular or filamentous green algae and cyanobacteria.
-Amongst the green algae especially, the group Volvocales are known to produce exopolysaccharides at a certain point in their life cycle.
+Among the green algae especially, the group Volvocales are known to produce exopolysaccharides at a certain point in their life cycle.
 It occurs in almost all plants, but usually in small amounts.
 It is frequently associated with substances like tannins and alkaloids.

 Mucilage has a unique purpose in some carnivorous plants.
 The plant genera Drosera (sundews), Pinguicula (butterworts), and others have leaves studded with mucilage-secreting glands, and use a "flypaper trap" to capture insects.